mesosphere/dcos-docs-site/pages/1.9/monitoring/logging/quickstart/index.md

 # View the Mesos and DC/OS logs

-You can view logs from tasks or the host subsystem with the `dcos node log` command.
+You can view logs of DC/OS components with the `dcos node log` command.

 1. Run this command to view the leading Mesos master logs: